gaboesquivel/dmeetup/README.md

 # dmeetup

 Decentralized version of Meetup with token incentives for the community members.
-Steemit for on-site and on-line events and workshops.
+Steemit for on-site and online events and workshops.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->